-- inked/under-inked, incomplete exemplars, no exemplars- palms, tips not recorded, etc.). - 9.5.5.4 Documentation of consultations shall be in the case notes and include: which specific impression(s) was reviewed, the nature and result of the consultation (e.g. reviewed identification), the identity of the analyst(s), and date of consultation.
-If analysts have significant interaction on a particular print, the consulted analysts shall not be used as the verifier for that print. - 9.5.5.6 All latent impressions/lift cards given unique identifiers are verified. - 9.5.5.6.1 Verification of both the latent print analysis matrix and results entered into the Comparison Table, if applicable, are documented in the ILIMS Latent Print Analysis matrix in the areas reserved for the verifier. - 9.5.5.6.2 Verifications are documented by entry of the verifier's initials, date of the verification, and password into ILIMS. - 9.5.5.6.3 Verifiers are encouraged to enter supplementary or differing analysis documentation into the Verifier Notes field in ILIMS. - 9.5.5.6.4 The verifying analyst shall date and initial the identified impression(s) and all exemplars used to effect the identification(s) in the description field of the digital imaging system. - 9.6 Analysts shall document searches for criminal history records/associated exemplars and the results of these searches.
-The case record shall indicate when and by whom the search was conducted if the searching analyst is not the assigned analyst. - 9.7 The original or reproduction suitable for comparison of both the compared latent impressions and the known exemplars shall be retained as part of the case record. - 9.7.1 When the laboratory cannot ensure that the original latent prints or exemplars used and relied upon in the examination will be maintained by the contributing agencies, the laboratory must maintain an image of the actual data. - 9.7.1.1 Case documentation shall contain replications or electronic scans of all latent lift cards submitted by the customer.
+- agreement, exemplars smudged, overinked/under-inked, incomplete exemplars, no exemplars- palms, tips not recorded, etc.). - 9.5.5.4 Documentation of consultations shall be in the case record and include: which impression was reviewed, the topic and result of the consultation, the identity of the examiner(s), the date(s) of consultation and any additional sets of notes, annotations or images generated by the consultant. - 9.5.5.6 All latent impressions/lift cards given unique identifiers are verified prior to reporting. - 9.5.5.6.1 Verification of both the latent print analysis matrix and results entered into the Comparison Table, if applicable, are documented in the ILIMS Latent Print Analysis matrix in the areas reserved for the verifier. - 9.5.5.6.2 Verifications are documented by entry of the verifier's initials, date of the verification, and password into ILIMS. - 9.5.5.6.3 Verifiers are encouraged to enter supplementary or differing analysis documentation into the Verifier Notes field in ILIMS. - 9.5.5.6.4 The verifying examiner shall date and initial the identified impression(s) and all exemplars used to effect the identification(s) in the description field of the digital imaging system. - 9.6 Examiners shall document searches for criminal history records/associated exemplars and the results of these searches.
+The case record shall indicate the date and by whom the search was conducted if the searching examiner is not the assigned examiner. - 9.7 The original or reproduction suitable for comparison of both the compared latent impressions and the known exemplars shall be retained as part of the case record. - 9.7.1 When the laboratory cannot ensure that the original latent prints or exemplars used and relied upon in the examination will be maintained by the contributing agencies, the laboratory must maintain an image of the actual data. - 9.7.1.1 Case documentation shall contain replications or electronic scans of all latent lift cards submitted by the customer.
 All latent prints deemed suitable for comparison shall be preserved in the digital imaging system.